chrisjbrown49/opamp-veriloga/docs/Model-Implementation-Report.md

 The default parameter set models a typical **UA741** operational amplifier.
 All parameters are exposed and can be overridden per-instance or per-model card in a SPICE netlist, making the model suitable for representing a wide range of voltage-feedback op-amps.

-All non-linearities in the model use smooth `tanh`-based functions — there are no `if/else` conditionals in the signal path.
-This ensures continuous Jacobian derivatives throughout the operating range, which is essential for robust Newton–Raphson convergence in DC sweep and transient analysis.

 ### Toolchain

 | Component | Role |